 FORBES, Duncan.
-Pertshire 28.4.1798 — 17.8.1868.
-British (Scots) Orientalist (Persian and Urdu scholar).
-Born in a poor family, in 1801 remained at his grandfather, when the parents moved to the U.S.A.
-In the age of 12 still knew not English (or was illiterate in it), but as an intelligent and quick-learning youth passed easily local school and was sent in 1818 to Perth Grammar School.
+Kinnaird, Pertshire 28.4.1798 — London 17.8.1868.
+British (Scottish) Oriental Scholar (Persian and Urdū).
+Born in a poor family, in 1801 remained with his grandfather, when the parents moved to the U.S.A.
+In the age of 12 he still knew not English (or was illiterate in it), but as an intelligent and quick-learning youth passed easily local school and was sent in 1818 to Perth Grammar School.
 In 1820 started studies at St.Andrews University (M.A.
 1823).
 In 1823-26 he taught at Calcutta Academy, but then an illness forced him to return.
-In London he assisted Gilchrist and Arnot as teacher of Hindustani and became in 1837 Professor of Oriental languages at King’s College.
+In London he assisted Gilchrist and Arnot as teacher of Hindūstānī and became in 1837 Professor of Oriental languages at King’s College.
 In 1861 retired as honorary fellow.
 LL.D.
 1847 St.Andrews.

-DF, who had an ascetic lifestyle, was very popular as a teacher and wrote a number of elementary books and manuals, which were much used.
+Forbes, who had an ascetic lifestyle, was very popular as a teacher and wrote a number of much used elementary books and manuals.
 The field of his chair extended from Arabic to Bengālī, but neither of the two languages he knew well.
-In his article “Fior Ghael” in Gentleman’s Magazine (May 1836) he tried to show that Cymric would not be a Celtic language, which caused a lively discussion (ibid.
+In his article “Fior Ghael” in the Gentleman’s Magazine (May 1836) he tried to show that Cymric would not be a Celtic language, which caused a lively discussion (ibid.
 1838-39).
-In 1849-55 he catalogued the Persian MSS. of British Museum (more than 1000 MSS.).
+In 1849-55 he catalogued the Persian collection of British Museum (more than 1000 manuscripts).
 He was very fond of chess.

-Publications: with S. Arnot: An Essay on the Origin and Structure of the Hindostanee Tongue.
+Publications: With S. Arnot: An Essay on the Origin and Structure of the Hindostanee Tongue.
 24 p.
 L. 1828; new edition of Arnot’s Grammar of the Hindûstânee Tongue in the Oriental and Roman Character, with a new Selection of easy extracts for reading in the Persi-Arabic and Devanagari character, with a vocabulary by D.F.
 132 p.
 L. 1844; enl.
 3rd ed.
 1-3.
 1861.

-– with S. Arnot: A New Persian Grammar.
-1828.
+– With S. Arnot: A New Persian Grammar.
+4+61 p.
+L. 1828.

 – The Hindustani Manual, for all those who visit India in any capacity.
 1. Grammar.
 2. Vocabulary.
 1845, 2nd ed.
 1850, 3rd enl. ed.
 8+183 p., again rev. by Platts 1874; A Grammar of the Hindūstānī Language.
 11+148+16+64+40 p.
 L. 1846, new ed.
 L. 1860.

 – A Dictionary, Hindustani and English.
 To which is added a reversed Part, English and Hindustani.
 11+586+318 p.
 L. 1848, 2nd greatly enl. ed.
 1-2.
 1857, 3rd ed.
 1859, again 802+ 318 p.
 L. 1866; A Smaller Hindustani and English Dictionary, printed entirely in the Roman character.
 4+488 p.
 L. 1861.

 – A Grammar of the Bengālī Language.
 232 p.
 L. 1861, 2nd ed.
 L. 1875; The Bengālī Reader.
 192 p.
 L. 1862 (rev. from Haughton’s Bengali Selections).

-– ed. with Ch.
+– Edited with Ch.
 Rieu, Ikhwānu-ṣ-Ṣafā.
 Translated from the Arabic into Hindūstānī, by Maulawī Ikrām Alī.
+6+176 p.
 L. 1862.

 – A Grammar of the Arabic Language.
-1863; Arabic Reading Lessons, consisting of Easy Extracts from the Best Authors, together with a Vocabulary.
+344 p.
+L. 1863; Arabic Reading Lessons, consisting of Easy Extracts from the Best Authors, together with a Vocabulary.
 231 p.
 L. 1864.

 Sources: D.N.B.
-19, 1889, 386-388; Buckland, Dictionary; *privately printed autobiography; Wikipedia.
+19, 1889, 386-388 (unsigned!); Buckland, Dictionary; *privately printed autobiography; Wikipedia.